smilone/new-years-countdown/new-years-day-countdown/README.md

-A day/hour/minute countdown for the 2019 Christmas season
+A day/hour/minute countdown for New Years Day